gemini-rtsw/gemini-docs/howtos/SvnToGit.rst

 Convert SVN-tag-branches to git tags
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The release names from subversion were migrated to :code:`tags/name`.
-The outcome of the preceding steps for this example looks like:
+The outcome of the preceding steps for this example looks like (slightly different for CentOS8):

 ::